After 27 Years, Equiery Publisher/Editor Crystal Brumme Pickett Retires

 Fair Hill is poised to host the world’s next 4 or 5 Star CCI.

 And The Equiery will enter a new chapter under the stewardship of the Maryland Horse Council.
 The time is right for a fresh vision that can leverage the emerging digital media opportunities with the dynamic growth of the industry in general and the Horse Council in particular.
 Under the leadership of president Neil Agate, who specializes in digital technologies for business communication and has a degree in accounting, and with the input from talented and knowledgeable advisory committees, The Equiery will be able to grow and evolve in unexpected ways.
-There will be new opportunities for The Equiery’s wonderful staff to stretch their wings; there will be increased marketing opportunities for Equiery clients.
+The company will be able to grow their communications with new technologies such as sip phone systems or trunk providers for example, especially with the leadership of a knowledgeable businessman.
+There will be new opportunities for The Equiery‘s wonderful staff to stretch their wings; there will be increased marketing opportunities for Equiery clients.
 Don’t be surprised to see videos, podcasts and more before the end of the year!

 Thank you, Maryland horse people.
 Thank you for embracing The Equiery and making it yours.
 It has been a privilege and an honor to serve you.